samkim0425/casita/README.md

 `.env` / `CASITA_GCP_PROJECT` still works.
 Maps, GCS, and Firebase stay optional.

-Without a GCP project (or without billing/API), `uv run casita mash` falls back to a deterministic offline stub — fine for CI and smoke tests, not the intended interview experience.
+Without a GCP project (or without billing/API), `uv run casita mash` falls back to a deterministic offline stub.
+This is NOT the intended demo experience for the interview loop.
+Please ensure that the GCP project is configured with billing/API enabled.

 ```bash
 uv run casita mash anchors   # beaches, bakeries, groceries, trails we measure against